lauguma/GWideCodeML/README.md

 ## Citation

 Macías L. G., Barrio E. and Toft.
-C. GWideCodeML: a Python package for testing evolutionary hypothesis at the genome-wide level (unpublished).
+C. "GWideCodeML: a Python package for testing evolutionary hypothesis at the genome-wide level" G3: Genes, Genomes, Genetics (2020) doi:10.1534/g3.120.401874.

 Our pipeline uses third-party software: